kasperwelbers/corpus-tools/howto/howto_latent_dirichlet_allocation_topmod.md

 ```

-Finally, it can be usefull to print all this information together.
+It can be usefull to print all this information together.
 That is what the following function does.

 ```r